GrindeLab/STEAM/README.md

 For an admixture mapping study in an admixed population with three or more ancestral populations (e.g., Hispanics/Latinos), the analytic approximation is no longer applicable.
 However, we can still use the test statistic simulation approach to estimate the genome-wide significance threshold for our study.

-Suppose, as in the previous example, we have markers spaced every 0.2 cM across 22 chromosomes.
+**Step 1:** Suppose, as in the previous example, we have markers spaced every 0.2 cM across 22 chromosomes.
 As before, we store the information about genetic position and chromosome for each marker in a data frame called `example_map`.

-Now, suppose that the individuals have genetic material contributed from three ancestral populations.
+**Step 2:** Now, suppose that the individuals have genetic material contributed from three ancestral populations.
 We estimate admixture proportions and store them in a data frame called `example_props_K3`:

 ```r